noetl/noetl/README.md

 replace PostgreSQL/NATS/object stores, add a gateway route, or start a persistent per-tenant process.

+`noetl.core.ehdb_adapter.ehdb_adapter_from_env` builds the disabled-by- default adapter descriptor behind that contract.
+Disabled configuration returns `None`; worker/playbook `local_reference` configuration returns a `LocalReferenceEhdbAdapter` carrying the explicit event-log path and exportable runtime environment for future EHDB helper calls.
+The adapter does not open logs, connect to EHDB, or perform storage operations.

 ## Repository model (ai-meta driven)

 NoETL development is now coordinated through the `ai-meta` repository: